As entrepreneurs, we face hurdles and challenges trying to start and manage a business that involves startup capital.

-While filling your grant application you would be asked to fill your social media platforms.
+While filling out your grant application, you will be asked to fill out your social media platforms.

-You are now aware of some of the major requirements needed to get business grants now is the time to identify business grants offering organisations at your disposal and keep track of them.
+You are now aware of some of the major requirements needed to get business grants.
+Now is the time to identify organisations offering organisations at your disposal and keep track of them.

-Most of them open out their portal once in a year, you should be aware of each and every one of them so that you can pitch your business.
+Most of them open out their portal once a year; you should be aware of every one of them so that you can pitch your business.

-Also, note that you are only allowed to received the business grants only once and can even qualify for more if you are able to develop the business
+Also, note that you are only allowed to receive the business grants only once and can even qualify for more if you can develop the business.

 1. International Breweries Foundation.

-Application is opened every year to all nationwide applicant to pitch their business Idea and luckily enough to get seed funding to boost their businesses.
+Application is opened every year to all nationwide applicants to pitch their business Idea and luckily enough to get seed funding to boost their businesses.